-Family Lawyer in Vancouver
+Experienced Family Lawyer in Vancouver

 Going through family changes can be one of the most difficult times in your life, especially when children are involved.
 Our divorce and family lawyers represent people (married or common law) with a wide range of legal needs in the area of family law.
 The level of complexity and conflict varies for each client, but generally, our family lawyers will resolve disputes by way of negotiation (mediation or arbitration) or litigation.
 Either way, our clients can expect a legal strategy that is customized to their unique financial, emotional and legal needs.

-Separation & Divorce Lawyer Vancouver
+Vancouver Separation & Divorce Lawyer

 For many individuals, separating or getting a divorce from a spouse is a stressful and daunting experience.
 People going through a separation or divorce are going through one of the hardest times in their lives.
 Both married couples and “common law” spouses separate when one or both individuals decide that the relationship is over and the couple stops “acting” like a couple.
 This usually involves a physical separation but parties may be considered separated while continuing to live in the same residence.
 The mandatory one-year separation period prior to divorce begins as soon as one party or the other believes the relationship is over and there is no reasonable chance it can be saved.